IN A NUTSHELL

 CLASSES ARE SCHEDULED BY SIGN-UP

-When viewing the sign-up, you will see that the classes have broad age groupings and that many classes also have designated themes.
-We suggest that non-advanced students in grades 6 and 7 choose the “younger” group when practical and that advanced students in grades 6 and 7 and all students in grade 8 join the “older” group.
+When viewing the sign-up, you will see that the classes have broad age groupings and that some classes have designated themes.
+We suggest that less-advanced students join the younger groups when practical, and that advanced students choose the older groups.
 Students aged 16-18 have the added flexibility of choosing to sign up for our Sunday evening Adult Open Rehearsals